sophieayn/sophieayn-datavis-portfolio/critique-by-design.md

 ### Sketch 2: Maybe the information just needs a table.
 <img width="558" height="1855" alt="Country Happiness" src="https://github.com/user-attachments/assets/7d29400f-046e-48a0-b766-1529cf6c0b1f" />

 This was an attempt to make the information as simple and effective as possible.
 By converting the data into a table, I remove a lot of the cognitive load in trying to decipher the visualization.
-If this data visualization is purposed for policy makers to see their country's performance in comparison to others, the easiest way to achieve this is to provide the information.
+If this data visualization is purposed for policy makers to see their country's performance in comparison to others, the easiest way to achieve this is to simply provide the information.
 I tried to use a color gradient to make countries with the highest happiness scores the most vibrant shade of green, with less happy countries having less vibrant shades of green.

 ## Step four: Test the solution